jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 Also, to get a bit more personal - how deep is your passion?
 If we had to empirically rank order 'intensity of passion', I'd reckon in many cases, it is probably not that intense that you'd want to do it (or could do it) for 40+ hours a week.
 And even if you think you do, [money often is a passion vampire](https://medium.com/swlh/dont-monetize-your-passion-here-s-a-better-strategy-f20cd8b22f14).
 It's an important distinction, but I think a lot more people are more successful at being passionate about their actual job itself and in taking pride in being great at their discipline (like marketing, or data analysis, or programming).
 It's not the only case, but just the more likely outcome.

 This is a personal example.
-I spent years in sports and casino marketing, despite not being a big sports fan and also having a personal aversion to gambling (and that's definitely not an interest area that you can fake).
+I spent years in sports betting and casino marketing, despite having a personal aversion to gambling (and that's definitely not an interest area that you can fake).
 What drove me was a commitment to learning and applying myself and doing the job well (and doing the marketing well).
 I've found that commitment to excellence – caring, duty, and hard work – often matters more than passion.
 However, when passion is present – and only if you are truly very passionate, it probably provides that extra edge.
 And if you are that sweet spot where you have both, then you will be very dangerous.

 <hr class="w-46" style="margin-bottom: 0.5em;"/>